chef-boneyard/chef-rfc/new/chef-workstation.md

 ### Using "Chef Workstation" as Its Own Brand

-In this path, we would still add `chef-target` to ChefDK, but we wouldn't rename the installer.
+In this path, we would still add `chef apply` to ChefDK, but we wouldn't rename the installer.
 Instead, "Chef Workstation" would become a new thing, explicitly aimed at being a cross-product-line workstation experience, while ChefDK stays focused on the Chef (the project) experience.